Ronan1410/RFR_java/README.md

 To run the file run:
 1)  javac *.java
-2)  java RFRDemo <number of bases you want to run>
+2)  java RFRDemo (number of bases you want to run)

+eg: javac *.java
-eg: java RFRDemo 500a
+    java RFRDemo 500